linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond Lecture Slides Full.md

 Extremely Rapid Growth!

-It crossed from being lightly regulated because assets were under  \$100 bn to more stringently regulated after crossing\$ 100bn
+It crossed from being lightly regulated because assets were under \$100bn to more stringently regulated after crossing \$100bn

 # Silicon Valley Bank